ourarash/timeout-percentage/README.md

 [downloadst-image]: https://img.shields.io/npm/dt/timeout-percentage.svg
 [downloads-url]: https://npmjs.org/package/timeout-percentage

-Similar to setTimeout, but with multiple intervals to report elapsed time.
+Similar to `setTimeout`, but with multiple intervals to report elapsed time.

-For example, for a timeout value of 1000, you can set 10 intervals, each 100ms, where you get a callback which reports the elapsed time in percentage.
+For example, for a timeout value of `1000ms`, you can set `10` intervals, each `100ms`, where you get a callback which reports the elapsed time in percentage.
 This is usefule for creating progress bars.

 ## Limitation
 Currently only one active timeout can be used at each time.